Hello Dear Readers,

 - work from where you already are, rather than aiming for where you want to be.

 - work with what you’ve already got, rather than what you’d like to have.

 - quietly go-about an ongoing transformation with minimal energy expenditure, rather than loudly going-about a finite transformation with massive energy expenditure.

 Compared to the traditional approach to transformation, this contrarian approach might at first view appear to be quite radical.
 Indeed, it will upset a lot of people who are heavily invested in the traditional approach.
 But after some time, it will more-likely-than-not dawn upon you that it actually just makes an awful lot of sense.

 If—like most folk I encounter these days—your organisation is going through a transformation at the moment using the traditional approach, then perhaps you might forward this email to your CEO, and suggest they read it.
 And if the ideas here have really piqued your interest, then know that my next writing project—other than these newsletters—will be a short guidebook* based on these ideas, particularly as they relate to structural organisational transformation from hierarchy to network (I think transformation from hierarchy to network will be the key trend you’ll see in organisational development over the next five years).
-If you’d like to register your interest in this guidebook, let Geraldine know here, and she’ll be in touch when it’s closer to production.

 *note that it’ll be a guidebook, and not an instruction manual.
 In the mountains, we use guidebooks to help us understand the strange new world that we’re about to enter.
 Guidebooks contain written and visual descriptions about the mountain’s features and potential routes to the summit—but they don’t give all of the information away—that would remove all potential for the emergent to occur.
 Rather, a guidebook helps us move with some confidence through the doubt and uncertainty that we all experience every time we venture into the unknown.